 The pilot project includes implementing a nationally recognized PE curriculum, plus each student will receive a state-of-the-art fitness assessment at the beginning and end of the school year.
 The assessment will not compare students to each other, but will instead assess fitness and health levels to determine which students may be at risk.

 In addition, a school garden is envisioned to teach students where real food comes from, and to show them how to cook what they have grown.
 The students will also have the opportunity to take field trips to the Arkansas Heart Hospital to visit with AHH doctors and their nationally recognized chef!

 The adults on the school campus will also have the opportunity to become heart healthy and inspired by working one-on-one with a dedicated health coach, so the entire school environment will be impacted!

 The foundation’s ultimate goal is to create a replicable model for schools across the state, which means the heart health of every school age child in Arkansas could be impacted by the development of this pilot school!

 With heart disease being the number one killer in the world, our nation, and in Arkansas:

-YOU can help impact these statistics by becoming a HEART HERO and contributing to the Arkansas Heart Foundation a 501(c)(3) non-profit organization dedicated solely to improving the heart health of Arkansans.
+YOU can help impact these statistics by becoming a CHAMPION for health and contributing to the Arkansas Heart Foundation dba Champions for Health a 501(c)(3) non-profit organization dedicated solely to improving the health and fitness of children across Arkansas.